Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

  - do you know where to start?
  - did you discuss anything with the team?
  - design domain models first
+ - import your testing framework
- - import the framework later
+ - import zf2 later

 # designing the domain